In Person (American TV series)

 In Person with Maureen O'Boyle (or simply In Person) is an American daytime talk show that was hosted by Maureen O'Boyle that ran in syndication from September 9, 1996 to May 21, 1997.
 The show was produced by Telepictures Productions and is distributed by Warner Bros.
-Domestic Television Distribution, and after its cancellation, she went on to be a correspondent of Extra.
+Domestic Television Distribution, and after its cancellation, she went on to be a correspondent on Extra.